SitronX/UnityFingerCamera/Documentation.md

 If you don't need some of the functionality provided, you can simply delete the controls from the prefab.

+**Note:** Don't forget to have an EventSystem present in the scene when interacting with the canvas buttons, otherwise controls won't work.

 ## Other properties and methods accessible in code

 If you need to control the finger window position/resize/zoom from code instead of the user interface, it is possible.
 All available methods are in the `FingerCameraBehaviour.cs` script.